pierg75/ddh-remover/README.md

             Read the json input from a file
 ```

-### NOTE: this may have los of bugs, I'm not responsible for lost important files.
+### NOTE: this may have lots of bugs, I'm not responsible for the loss of important files.